luke-529labs/ai-text-game/README.md

 - **Inventory Management**: Collect and use items throughout your adventure
 - **Reincarnation Mechanic**: When you die, you're reborn into a new situation, carrying forward your experiences
 - **Dynamic Events**: Unexpected encounters and challenges that test your adaptability
-- **Modern UI**: Sleek interface with scrollable text history, visual health/karma indicators, and more

 ## Requirements